soniamaitieo/ProteinPeeling/README.md

 # Protein Peeling

-The objectif of this tool is to divide a protein into small compact units that compose protein three-dimensional structures.
+The objective of this tool is to divide a protein into small compact units that compose protein three-dimensional structures.
 These fragments, called protein units (PU), are a new level of description to well understand and analyze the organization of protein structures defined by Jean-Christophe Gelly's team.

 The method only works from the contact probability matrix of inter-Calpha distances.
 Distances are transformed into probabilities with a logistic function.
 The original programm split the protein by hierarchical clustering.